 When we go to print that photo out, we may be shocked to see how much of a difference that backlighting made.

-A test print can come in handy if it’s available, but when in doubt, give the lighting a little boost before hitting print.
+A test print can come in handy if it’s available, but when in doubt, give the photo exposure or brightness a little boost before hitting print.
+I tend to set my computer brightness at 50% whenever I’m evaluating a photo edit for printing.
+Depending on where I print, maybe even less!

 2) Color Calibration